calvinfeng/study-guide/radix.md

 for (int i = 0; i < N; i++) a[i] = aux[i];
 ```

+It takes O(n) to iterate through the array once and count their frequency
+of appearance with a counter array/hash.
+It takes O(R + n) to go through the second loop.
+It has check O(R) times
+for the if-statement and (in this case) within those 256 if-statements, it
+has to push the elements *n* times into the final array.
 ``` ruby
 def key_indexed_count(arr)
   # ASCII character has a radix of 256